ugabiga/go-orm-example/README.md

-# go(golang) orm examples
+# go(golang) orm example

 This repository will compare ORMs of go languages.

-Check examples folder for the code.
+Check example folder for the code.

 ## ORM List
 - [x] sqlboiler